Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Basics of supply chain management

-Definition and objectives of SCM
+Definition and objectives

 Supply chain management (SCM), also known as supply chain management, is relevant for companies in order to organize all steps of the supply chain as efficiently as possible.
 SCM refers to all processes from the procurement of raw materials to production and shipping to customers.
 It also takes into account all parties involved, such as suppliers, manufacturers, logistics service providers and retailers.

 Transportation and logistics are closely linked and complement each other.
 The two sectors are crucial for transporting goods quickly and efficiently to where they are needed.
-Companies can improve these processes and workflows by using information technologies and modern software solutions.
+Companies can improve these processes and procedures by using information technologies and modern software solutions.
 They receive information about orders for their products in real time.
 This enables them to respond more quickly to customer needs.

 Risk management is another important task in SCM.
-Companies must identify potential problems in their supply chain as early as possible in order to implement appropriate solutions.
+Companies need to identify potential problems in their supply chain as early as possible in order to implement appropriate solutions.
 This can minimize disruptions and delays in the supply chain.
 Sustainable supply chain management is also becoming increasingly important, as environmentally friendly measures are having an ever greater impact on a company's success.

 Companies that use well thought-out and efficient supply chain management can therefore benefit from a number of advantages: smooth shipping of goods, effective cost management and increased customer satisfaction are just a few examples.
-SCM should therefore be seen as an important and forward-looking task, because only by continuously looking for ways to improve their value chain can companies remain fit for the future.

 Importance of supply chain management for companies